Program Requirements – Frequently Asked Questions

 Sophomores, juniors and seniors with a cumulative URI GPA of 3.40 or higher.*

-Freshmen interested in an Honors Tutorial in their second semester should contact the course instructor and request a permission number.
+Note: Freshmen interested in an Honors upper level course in their second semester should contact an Honors staff member to discuss.
 Enrollment will be conditional upon earning a GPA of 3.40 or higher in their first semester.*

 - HPR 411 or 412 courses: